How to Teach Young Children to Shoot a Basketball

 3)"How do servers in the restaurant hold the pizza when they bring it to your table?"
 Amazingly, most of the class will show you some variation of holding a tray.
 This, conveniently, will become known, from this point forward, as their Pizza Position.

-As you demonstrate a bent elbow and cocked wrist, ask "What is this called?"
-And then explain, the pizza position is the same way as severs in the restaurant carry the pizza from the kitchen to your table in some restaurant.
+As you demonstrate a bent elbow and cocked wrist, explain, "This is our pizza position."
+It is the same way as severs in the restaurant carry the pizza from the kitchen to your table.

-Conveniently, you have just demonstrated, with little, how to properly hold a basketball prior to shooting.
-The pizza position addresses young children's difficulty in maintaining proper shooting form is quickly fixed from here on out by just using your verbal cue, "Pizza position."
+Conveniently, you have just demonstrated, with little effort, how to properly hold a basketball prior to shooting.
+The pizza position addresses young children's tendency to want to shoot like they were passing and the difficulties they have in remembering proper shooting form.
+With this instruction, it is quickly fixed from here on out by just saying the verbal cue, "Pizza position."

 4)Next, hold up your index finger and ask them, "What is this?"
 Ask them several times and get them to give you the most common answers.
 As children will tell you it is a pointer finger or the number one.
 You should kindly agree, and tell them they are right, but say, "It is something else too, what is it?"